On a scale of 1-10 (with 10 being the highest), how would you rate your ability to stick with your New Year’s resolutions?

 After you figure out why you had a setback with your resolution, consider whether you should modify your resolution.

-I recommend that you also take time to analyze what motivates you and think about how that applies to your resolution.
+I recommend that you also analyze what motivates you and think about how that applies to your resolution.
 Your past track record is a great way to help you figure out your personal motivations.

 Just because you stumbled a little bit doesn’t mean that you need to give up on your resolution!